Chapter 16

 "Pride goeth before destruction, and an haughty spirit before a fall."

-Context: Warning about the dangers of arrogance and overconfidence
+Context: Warning about arrogance before collapse

 In Today's Words: